Introduction

 Knowing when to bet big or small is crucial in Texas Hold'em poker.
 There are two main reasons to bet big:

-1. It discourages opponents from continuing with drawing hands by giving them incorrect pot odds.
+- It discourages opponents from continuing to draw their hands by giving them incorrect pot odds.

 When raising before the flop, the guideline is to raise about 3 or 4 times the size of the big blind.